Forensic biology: Forensic limnology

 Forensic limnology is the application of limnology, the study of inland waters, to forensic science.
 In cases involving a body of water at or near the scene of a crime, a sample of the water can be extracted and analyzed to identify the presence and composition of microorganisms, which can act as a form of trace evidence.
 One such microorganism are diatoms, a type of microalgae that vary in shape and are unique to specific bodies of water.
 By analyzing the diatom composition in a sample of water, investigators can establish if a person or questioned piece of evidence has been in contact with a specific body of water.
 This is because diatoms are specific to certain bodies of water, and if a sample contains diatoms found only in a specific body of water, it can be used as evidence to link a person or object to that location.
 Forensic limnology can be used in conjunction with other forensic techniques to provide a more comprehensive analysis of a crime scene.

+Forensic entomology

+Forensic entomology connects entomology to forensic science, applying knowledge of insects to crime scenes.
+The presence of particular types of insects, in particular life stages, leaving particular traces can all contribute to information on a crime.